EwoutBergsma/PYNQ-Z2/base_overlay/README.md

 7. Can you find some more interesting functions to call?
 7. Perhaps play around with the switches and buttons too!

-Some more documentation about the base overlay can be found [here](https://pynq.readthedocs.io/en/latest/pynq_overlays/loading_an_overlay.html) and [some here](https://pynq.readthedocs.io/en/latest/pynq_overlays/pynqz2/pynqz2_base_overlay.html).
+Some more documentation on the base overlay can be found [here](https://pynq.readthedocs.io/en/latest/pynq_overlays/loading_an_overlay.html) and [some here](https://pynq.readthedocs.io/en/latest/pynq_overlays/pynqz2/pynqz2_base_overlay.html).